 Hi!
 I’m Jonathan Lovelace, an aspiring author, self-published poet, amateur game designer, technical writer, and software developer.
 Welcome to the Shine Cycle Online!

-From 2010 through mid-2014, this blog tried to feature a new post in each of four quite different “departments” every week, and thereafter the same four “departments” continued in a looser schedule.
-Since this organization appears to confuse some newcomers, I’ve written this “sticky” post to introduce myself, the blog, and its subjects—briefly here, and in more detail after the jump.
+From 2010 through mid-2014, I tried to feature a new post in each of four quite different “departments” here every week, and thereafter the schedule loosened but the same principle continued.
+Since this organization appears to confuse some readers, I’ve “stuck” this post here to introduce myself, the blog, and its subjects—briefly here, and in more detail “below the fold.”

 From childhood, I’ve had a story in my head that I feel called to write.
 That “big work,” tentatively titled “the Shine Cycle,” is the original nominal topic of this blog, but now is only one of the four “departments.”
 This part of the blog, which originally ran on Mondays, includes background essays about the story and its world (and “writing status updates” about monthly).

-Because I hoped to publish a collection of my poetry (now available on Kindle and in print), I’m a notoriously bad critic of my own work, and most subscribers started reading this blog long after I began posting poems weekly, each Thursday from mid-2011 to January 2013 I asked for feedback on a few poems from my archive.
+In the process of developing that collection, as I’m a notoriously bad critic of my own work, and most subscribers started reading this blog long after I began posting poems weekly, each Thursday from mid-2011 to January 2013 I asked for feedback on a few poems from my archive.

 The last “department,” which originally ran mostly on Saturdays, is “miscellaneous”—usually essays on a variety of topics.